linstats/linstats.github.io/content/badminton/_index.md

     id: badminton
     content:
       title: My Badmin Journey
-      # Page type to display.
-E.g. post, talk, publication...
-      # page_type: badminton
-      # Choose how many pages you would like to display (0 = all pages)
+      count: 0 # Choose how many pages you would like to display (0 = all pages)
-      count: 0
       filters:
         folders:
           - badminton